flatiron-labs/datadog_backup/README.md

 --shh                | log warnings and above                                                                                                        | info
 --shhh               | log errors and above                                                                                                          | info
 --backup-dir PATH    | path to the directory to backup to or restore from                                                                            | `./backup/`
---monitors-only      | only backup monitors                                                                                                          | backup monitors and dashboards
+--monitors-only      | only backup monitors                                                                                                          | backup monitors
---dashboards-only    | only backup dashboards                                                                                                        | backup monitors and dashboards
+--dashboards-only    | only backup dashboards                                                                                                        | backup dashboards
+--dashboards-only    | only backup synthetics                                                                                                        | backup synthetics
 --json               | format backups as JSON instead of YAML.
 Does not impact `diffs` nor `restore`, but do not mix formats in the same backup-dir. | YAML
 --no-color           | removes colored output from diff format --diff-format FORMAT | one of `color`, `html_simple`, `html`                                                                                         | `color`